They Will Kill You Logo

 murder story

-On the night of July 13, 1966, Richard Speck broke into a townhouse located at 2319 East 100th Street in the South Deering neighborhood of Chicago.
-The home housed nine student nurses from South Chicago Community Hospital, most of them Filipino and newly arrived in the United States.
+On the night of 13–14 July 1966, Richard Speck carried out the murders of eight student nurses inside a townhouse at 2319 East 100th Street in the South Deering neighborhood of Chicago.
+The residence functioned as a dormitory for nurses affiliated with South Chicago Community Hospital.